Ranjeet Ranjan

 In the 14th Lok Sabha, she won and became one of the youngest MPs of Saharsa in North Bihar, Even though Congress' star campaigners, Sonia Gandhi and Rahul Gandhi, have not canvassed her in Supaul, she still managed to attract 332927 votes on her own and winning the elections against her immediate rivals Dileshwar Kamait of JD(U) and Kameshwar Chaupal of BJP.

 Life

 Ranjan was born in Rewa, Madhya Pradesh brought up in Jammu, studied in Punjab and settled in Delhi.
 Further, her ancestors were Kashmiri Pandit turned Sikhs.

-Ranjeet Ranjan converted to Sikhism and married her.
+Rajesh Ranjan converted to Sikhism and married her.

 One year after the marriage, she contested the assembly elections in 1995, but lost.
 After this she was involved in Pappu Yadav's election campaign in 1999.
 In 2004, she entered the fray again, from Saharsa in North Bihar, near Pappu's stronghold of Purnea.